Te āheitanga o te kōtuinga wai i Tāmaki Makaurau

 We encourage you to click here and use our online tool before starting work on your project.
 It will let you know if your project could be impacted.

-Developments that already have building consent are not impacted by these growth constraints.
+Developments that already have building consent are not impacted by these growth limitations.
 If the building consent was granted on the basis that a public water or wastewater connection would be available, the property will still be able to connect to our services, provided all other consent conditions are met.

 I’ve got resource consent but I don’t have engineering plan approval or a building consent.
 What does this mean for me?We encourage you to click here and use our online tool.